SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex7/README.md

     ![Database Administration Card](./images/7-13_DBAdminCard.png)

-This concludes the exercises on the SAP HANA cockpit.
+This concludes the exercises on the SAP HANA cockpit and this hands-on workshop.
 Optionally, view the additional content in the [appendix](../../../README.md#appendix).

 Back to - [DA261 - SAP HANA Cloud Database Administration and Development](../../../README.md)